This is the multi-page printable view of this section. Click here to print.

 Resource IDUnique resource ID in the service

-• Edit button can be clicked to modify usage of expiration notifications and notification recipients
+• Click the Edit button to modify the usage of expiration alerts and the alert recipients

 Table.
 Certificate Manager detailed information items